xuanwu-baidu/YOLO_detector-1/README.md

 ### 1.Introduction

-This is tensorflow implementation of the YOLO:Real-Time Object Detection
+This is tensorflow implementation of the YOLO:Real-Time Object Detection.
+This work is originally produced by Github user Jinyoung Choi.

 It can only do predictions using pretrained YOLO_small & YOLO_tiny network for now.